jiang-zhexin/typebox/README.md

 This project provides TypeScript types for the entire sing-box config.

-## Try TypeBox Online
+## Try TypeBox in browser

-You can try TypeBox online on [TypeBox Playground](https://typebox.zhexin.org).
+You can try TypeBox in browser: [TypeBox Playground](https://typebox.zhexin.org).
 It runs entirely in the browser, so it is almost identical to the local setup but doesn't require installing anything on your machine.

+> [!IMPORTANT]
+> All data is stored in your browser's local storage, so it won't be sent to any server.

 ## How to use?